 Are you rolling your eyes or shaking your head in disbelief?
-If so, you probably haven’t spent a whole lot of time-powered down.
-Most people spend their days with some level of constant noise (radio, tv, podcasts, other people).
-When was the last time you were able to sit quietly, shut out all the sounds bombarding your senses and just be still?
-And don’t say when you’re sleeping LOL.
+If so, you probably haven’t spent a lot of time-powered down.
+Most people spend their days with some level of constant noise (radio, TV, podcasts, other people).
+When was the last time you were able to sit quietly, shut out all the sounds bombarding your senses, and just be still?
+And don’t say when you’re sleeping, LOL.

 There’s a saying: